 You can see a full list of questions here.

 How the 1921 UK Census is Digitized

-As a result (and given their advanced age), the materials are delicate and often hard to read, requiring careful handling.
+The materials are delicate and often hard to read, requiring careful handling.
 “More than 30 staff members are required in the conservation and scanning studio, handling fragile physical documents that have remained securely stored for 100 years,” Findmypast explains.

 There’s no “rush job” when it comes to a project of this magnitude.
 In addition to the sheer amount of documents, each of those 28,000 volumes must be handled by a trained conservation technician.
 This person is responsible for a variety of specialized tasks, including: